AlexAntartico/my_dotfiles/README.md

 # my_dotfiles

 My personal dotfiles for configuring my development environment.
 This repo includes configuration for Vim, Bash aliases, and scripts to manage and back up my dotfiles.
+The purpose of this file is to have a repo  with my personal preferences, you may use these as the base for your own purposes.

 ## Contents